DPDK/dpdk/doc/guides/eventdevs/octeontx.rst

 Selftest
 --------

-The functionality of octeontx eventdev can be verified using this option, various unit and functional tests are run to verify the sanity.
+The functionality of OCTEON TX eventdev can be verified using this option, various unit and functional tests are run to verify the sanity.
 The tests are run once the vdev creation is successfully complete.